Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have been favored on the moneyline 15 total times this season.
-They've gone 8-7 in those games.
+- The Dodgers were defeated in the one game they played as the underdog this season.

-- When it has played as moneyline favorites with odds of -250 or shorter, Los Angeles has a 2-1 record (winning 66.7% of its games).
+- Los Angeles has played as an underdog of +100 or more once this season and lost that game.

-- Based on this contest's moneyline, the Dodgers have an implied win probability of 71.4%.
+- The Dodgers have an implied victory probability of 50% according to the moneyline set by sportsbooks for this matchup.

-- Los Angeles has played in 15 games with over/under set, and have combined with opponents to go over the total eight times (8-6-1).
+- Los Angeles and its opponents have gone over the total this season in nine of its 19 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.